Cookie consent management tool by TermsFeed Ice Skating Holidays on Natural Ice, Sweden | Nature Travels

 During breakfast you will prepare lunch packages for your days out on the ice.
 Based on the latest weather and ice forecast information, you will head out to the best possible skating area for the day.
 Once at the lake, you will begin by examining the ice before readying your equipment.
 You will skate in a line, led by your guide, who will be checking the ice and ensure that you avoid any potential weak spots.
 The speed and distance covered during the day will be tailored to the level of the group and ice conditions.

-Skating on natural ice is a unique experience, and you will have regular opportunities to take breaks to admire the beauty of the winter landscape, chat about your technique or just relax and soak up the atmosphere.
+Skating on natural ice is a unique experience.
+You will have opportunities to take breaks to admire the beauty of the winter landscape and chat about your technique, perhaps with a campfire on the shore,but there may also be extended periods of skating between breaks.
 At the end of your day's skating, you will return to the minibus for transfer back to your accommodation.

 Departure